 Your Foot Mechanics Are Off

 You may already experience foot pain when you walk around in regular shoes, or perhaps it's just when you're skiing.
-If it's the latter, keep in mind you're exerting a lot more pressure on your feet and ankles when you ski making some foot problems more likely to show up such as plantar fasciitis and ball of foot pain.
+If it's the latter, keep in mind you're exerting a lot more pressure on your feet and ankles when you ski making some foot problems more likely to show up such as plantar fasciitis or heel pain and ball of foot pain.
 If you find your feet still hurt after buying a properly fitted boot, make your way down to my office.
 I'll assess your feet to determine whether you need additional support, such as custom orthotics.